scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

     :reqmeta:`zyte_api_session_params` request metadata key.

     It works similarly to :http:`request:sessionContextParams` from
-    :ref:`server-managed sessions <zyte-api-session-contexts>`, but it supports
+    :ref:`server-managed sessions <zapi-session-contexts>`, but it supports
     arbitrary Zyte API parameters instead of a specific subset.

     If it does not define a ``"url"``, the URL of the request :ref:`triggering